 - Sickle cell anemia

-Qualifying patients can include those under age 18.
-The Pennsylvania Departments of Health and Education will permit those students to take medical marijuana on school premises, provided it’s administered by a parent or legal guardian or caregiver.
+Qualifying patients can include those under the age of 18.
+The Pennsylvania Departments of Health and Education will permit those students to take medical marijuana on school premises, provided it’s administered by a parent legal guardian, or caregiver.
 The student must provide a Safe Harbor Letter that notifies the principal in advance.
 Other requirements apply, so review the State’s information for Patients and Caregivers.